php-p/PhishPhucker/README.md

 ## License

-PhishPhucker is released under the MIT License.
+PhishPhucker is released under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements